 The Coronavirus pandemic brought seemingly instant and significant changes to hiring processes around the globe.
 As organizations respond to immediate changes in demand and comply with new regulations, many businesses have to adjust.
-That includes closing brick and mortar stores, office locations, and campuses, as well as moving learning and work processes online.
-That’s brought significant changes to hiring, including one of the most noteworthy hiring activities, campus recruiting.
+That includes closing brick and mortar stores, office locations, and campuses, while relying upon virtual campus recruitment solutions.
+That’s brought significant changes to the hiring process, including one of the most noteworthy hiring activities, campus recruiting.

 Campus Recruiting in the Past